 I am a data scientist and machine learning engineer formally trained as a quantitative political scientist.
 I am the Director of Data Science at Devoted Health, using data science and machine learning to help fix America’s health care system.
-Previously, I was Chief Data Scientist at the Kenyan startup BRCK.
-Previously, I founded New Knowledge and the data science podcast, Partially Derivative.
-Prior to New Knowledge, I led Ushahidi’s work on crisis and humanitarian data and launched CrisisNET.
-I was also the Director of the low-resource technology Governance Project at FrontlineSMS.
+Previously, I was Chief Data Scientist at the Kenyan startup BRCK, founded the AI company New Knowledge, cohosted the data science podcast Partially Derivative, led the humanitarian non-profit Ushahidi’s work on crisis data, and was the director of the low-resource technology governance project at FrontlineSMS.

 I earned a Ph.D. in Political Science from the University of California, Davis researching the quantitative impact of civil wars on health care systems.
 I earned a B.A. from the University of Miami, where I triple majored in political science, international studies, and religious studies.